energywebfoundation/challenge/applications/ew-ocean-ai-bridge.md

 1. OVERVIEW

 Create an EW to OCEAN API Bridge and subsystem (EW-AI) which enables the creation of OCEAN IOT Energy Data Marketplace(s) fed by millions/billions of EW-DOS enabled devices.
 The EW-DOS devices send Power Telemetry Data (PDT) about usage and consumption to the marketplace(s).
 OCEAN's data marketplaces would be an ideal way to apply AI learning to improve energy efficiency of IOT devices by studying patterns visible from their real-world usage data.
 Applying OCEAN AI analysis would also allow algos to be developed which may look for and spot unusual consumption patterns, and even potentially start automatically addressing their causes through learning techniques.
+Imagine being able to do analysis and learning across clean energy and renewables devices networks and industries, for example, analyzing and learning from consumption and usage patterns across wind, solar, EV, hydro and geothermal networks.
+Given collaboration, AI techniques can potentially expose previously unseen patterns resulting in efficiency recommendations and improvements across clean energy and renewables networks.

 Project Premises and Overall Goal: